ToddSandberg/modifiedSemevalWSDScorer/README.md

 # modifiedSemevalWSDScorer

-Scores based on if the sense provided is contained in the correct senses.
-You don't need to provide every sense of the word.
+This project is a modified scorer for Semeval 2015 task 13 to accommodate for disambiguation to a single wordnet sense.
+Scores are based on if the sense provided is contained in the correct senses.
+You don't need to provide every possible sense.
+Also contains golden keys that contain only wordnet disambiguated senses.
+These files are marked with 'wn' in the name.

 ### How to use